mtingers/cxgame/README.md

-# cxgame
-cxgame -- A Cryptocurrency Exchange Game
+# cxgame -- A Cryptocurrency Exchange Game

-The purpose of cxgame is to battle other players on a fake cryptocurrency exchange.
-The winner is decided by who has the most holdings after a time limit is reached or the server receives the admin shutdown command.
-Each player writes their own code using the `cxgame.client` module.
+cxgame is a fake cryptocurrency exchange that has a few goals in mind:
+1. Educational: Learn or test out new programmatic trading stategies.
+2. A game: Battle other bots to test your skills.

+cxgame has 3 primary components:
+1. `cxgame.server.CxExchange` -- The exchange server
+2. `cxgame.server.CxFeed` -- The broadcast channel.
+Exchange activity is
+    broadcasted to all connected clients here (e.g. orders, server messages)
+3. `cxgame.client.CxClient` -- The API for creating your own client to communicate with the CxExchange server.

 cxgame can run in various modes (time limit, endless, whitelisted users, etc).
 See the documentation below for server and client examples.
 Also take a look at the `examples/` directory for more information.

+# Contributing

+If you find missing features or bugs, please open an issue or send pull requests.

 # Install